 Kahm is easily mistaken for mold.
 Kahm yeast tends to show up on the surface of many fermented vegetables like pickles and sauerkraut in the warmer summer months.

 Even though Kahm yeast has an odd unpleasant smell and looks weird, it is totally harmless.
 It is easily removed from a jar by scraping it off the surface of the vegetables.

 Check the batch every day because it will return.
-If you think your ferment is ready then place it in the fringe, the colder temperature will stop the yeast from coming back.
+If you think your ferment is ready, place it in the fringe; the colder temperature will stop the yeast from returning.

 Pay attention to the color of the vegetables you are fermenting.
 If you notice that the color is way off, such as bright green cabbage has turned gray, black, or brown, you shouldn't eat it.